Driver Development, Upstreaming and Maintenance

 Because upstream inclusion is a community prerogative and a community process, Mirantis cannot guarantee upstream acceptance.
 Rather, Mirantis acts as technical enabler, process facilitator and advocate.
 An upstreaming engagement involves setting up continuous integration, producing documentation including a runbook/installation guide, providing maintenance through the release cycle, and advocating for driver acceptance by the community.

-Once the driver is accepted for a single OpenStack release upstream, partnering with Mirantis can accelerate availability of your technology to customers using Mirantis OpenStack.
-Mirantis offers a transparent process whereby partners can self-certify drivers with Mirantis OpenStack releases.
+Once the driver is accepted for a single OpenStack release upstream, becoming a Mirantis Unlocked partner can accelerate availability of your technology to customers using Mirantis OpenStack.
+Mirantis offers a transparent process whereby partners can self-validate drivers with Mirantis OpenStack releases.
 For select partners, Mirantis can provide this service on a turn-key basis.

-Mirantis OpenStack certification will need to be repeated for each Mirantis OpenStack release (every six months, trailing each OpenStack core release), and for each release of your driver and other components.
+Mirantis Unlocked validation will need to be repeated for each Mirantis OpenStack release (every six months, trailing each OpenStack core release), and for each release of your driver and other components.

 OpenStack is a very fast-moving project, and that means no part of OpenStack can remain static for very long.
 Six-month release cycles improve OpenStack quickly, but — notwithstanding efforts to maintain backward compatibility — still place this burden on vendors, who are expected to keep drivers, installation instructions and other documentation in step with the project (and avoid deprecation).